This is the current version of this document. To view historic versions, click the link in the document's navigation

 - policies and procedures in key areas of governance, finance, human resources, facilities, information technology, teaching and learning, and research;

-- dedicated resources with accountabilities / responsibilities for the control of fraud and corruption within the organisational structure including the Risk Committee, Executive Committee, Disclosure Coordinator and staff, Assurance Services, Research Integrity Unit, Research Peer Reviewers, Human Research Ethics Committee and Animal Care and Ethics Committee;
+- dedicated resources with accountabilities / responsibilities for the control of fraud and corruption within the organisational structure including the Risk Committee, Executive Committee, Disclosure Coordinator and staff, Legal & Compliance, Research Integrity Unit, Research Peer Reviewers, Human Research Ethics Committee and Animal Care and Ethics Committee;

-- a Code of Conduct that encouarges the reporting of corrupt conduct, maladministration and fraudulent activities;
+- a Code of Conduct that encourages the reporting of corrupt conduct, maladministration and fraudulent activities;

 - an awareness program provided to staff via induction and regular compliance training;

 - investigation procedures to deal with suspected fraudulent or corrupt activity, as outlined in this Framework;

-- the Assurance Services unit who provide advice on fraud and corruption prevention and management;
+- Legal & Compliance who provide advice on fraud and corruption prevention and management;

 - Internal Audit who conduct internal audits that determine the effectiveness of governance, risk management and fraud control processes;

 - An expectation for high risk areas to test and assess the operating effectiveness of internal controls (pressure testing) to identify and rectify vulnerabilities; and